They made masks, wings, and tails (with some help from their parents).

 *You can use the sturdy paper plates made by Chinet (or similar) as some of the kids did, or the more flexible and inexpensive paper plates as Lucia, the red fox, did.
 Both work.

 Start by estimating your eye holes and nose areas and drawing them on the paper plate.

-Note :: If you are having a costume making party or just have more than one child making paper plate masks, it might be easier to get the eyes and nose correct once and then trace them onto a second paper plate.
+Note :: If you have more than one child making paper plate masks, it might be easier to get the eyes and nose correct on one plate, then trace them onto a second paper plate.

 Here are some possible shapes for your paper plate masks.

 If your costume requires ears, you can cut them out of a paper plate and attach them with staples or a glue gun.
-Same with a beak.
+Same goes for a beak.